kenjirokoro/Auth-with-spring-boot/README.md

 Simple example of registration & login API. <b>Enjoy yourself!</b><br/>
 But pay attention, there's no tests of this, for now and for this tiny project.

+## What is Spring Boot?
+Framework that makes easier, quicker path to set up, configure, and run apps.

 ## What have I used
 I recommend you to see the build.gradle
 ```